Cookies on the Healthspan site

 Most of the body's vitamin D comes from making it in your skin on exposure to sunlight when the UV index is greater than 3.
 During the winter months maintaining adequate vitamin D levels is difficult because the UV index is too low for synthesis to occur as a result of the shorter days, rainier climate and weaker strength of the UV rays.

 Vitamin D is vital for the absorption of calcium and phosphorus from the diet, making it essential for healthy bones and teeth.
-Vitamin D is increasingly believed to be a helping hand for your immune system and is also linked with muscle strength and risk of falls in older people.
-Mood changes, such as seasonal affective disorder (SAD), are also believed to be linked to lack of vitamin D. If you think you're deficient, try the following techniques to manage your intake.
+Vitamin D is also increasingly believed to be a helping hand for your immune system.
+If you think you're deficient, try the following techniques to manage your intake.